AstreaTSS/PYTHIAWebsite/docs/faq.md

 Short answer: kind of.

-This bot was initially created just for its [investigation system](investigations.md) under the name of Ultimate Investigator.
+This bot was initially created just for its [BDA investigation system](bda_investigations.md) under the name of Ultimate Investigator.
 Knowing that Ultimate Assistant existed, the bot didn't expand out to other features because there was no point in doing so.
 However, once I got the news that Ultimate Assistant was going to be deprecated, I decided to expand the bot to include features previously only found in Ultimate Assistant.

 However, PYTHIA's new systems are *not* an exact copy of Ultimate Assistant's systems.
 While Ultimate Assistant's command names and arguments/options were sometimes referenced, the systems themselves were built from scratch.
 I didn't hestitate on making changes to the systems if I felt it was necessary.